Epiclesis

 Pastor of Worship and Liturgy

-Ellen Koehler (left) is a founding elder of Epiclesis, and has served as director of music and liturgy since the church’s first meetings in early 2009.
+Ellen Koehler (right) is a founding elder of Epiclesis, and has served as director of music and liturgy since the church’s first meetings in early 2009.
 She has also written many of our discipleship materials.
 Ellen studied musicology and piano performance at Oregon State University before moving to the Sacramento area in 1988.
 As a life-long church musician, she has served as sanctuary pianist, organist, worship team keyboardist and choral accompanist, in diverse styles from classical and traditional to contemporary.
 She has also played in chamber music and orchestral settings, and worked in instrumental and choral composition and arranging.

 Ellen holds a Ph.D. in Intellectual and Cultural History from the University of California, Davis, with specialties in religious history and nineteenth-century France, and has held lectureships at UCD and UCLA.
 She and her husband, Loren (also an Epiclesis founding elder), enjoy travel, hiking and photography.
 They are blessed with three grown children and six grandchildren.